KolinGuo/Temperature-and-UV-Alert-System/README.md

 Our project is designed to prevent sunburn of crops by monitoring temperature and UV level, and then alert farmers when the values get too high.

 ## Design Overview
-In our design, there are two separate units: the detector unit and the processing unit.
+In our design, there are two separate units: the **detector unit** and the **processing unit**.
-  * The detector unit serves to collect the sensor values, convert them into comprehensible version, and transmit them to the processing unit.
+  * The **detector unit** serves to collect the sensor values, convert them into comprehensible version, and transmit them to the processing unit.
     It consists of an **_Arduino Uno_**, a radio module, a temperature sensor, and a UV sensor.

-  * The processing unit receives data from the detector unit, displays the values on the LCD panel and alerts farmers using the LEDs.
+  * The **processing unit** receives data from the detector unit, displays the values on the LCD panel and alerts farmers using the LEDs.
 Also, farmers can use the 4x4 keypad to change the alert threshold of a particular crop.
     It consists of two **_Arduino Unos_** connected in _Serial_, a radio module, an LCD panel, a 4x4 keypad, and four LEDs.

 ## Features: